Islandora/documentation/docs/user-documentation/resource-nodes.md

 Finally, save your Context.
 From that point on, whenever the media for a node has the configured Mime type, Drupal will render the media using the corresponding display mode.

 The node-level and global approaches are not exclusive to one another.
 One Context can override another depending on the order of execution.
-Whichever Condition applies last between the node-level Condition (which in this case is the "Node has term" condition) the global Condition (which is "Node has Media with Mime type"), that one will override the other.
+Contexts are applied in the order they are displayed on the Contexts page, which is editable through a drag-and-drop interface.
+Whichever Condition appears last in the list of Contexts between the node-level Condition (which in this case is the "Node has term" condition) the global Condition (which is "Node has Media with Mime type"), that one will override the other.
 An example of having the display mode specified in the node edit form intentionally override the display mode based on Mime type is to have media with the `image/jp2` mime-type configured to use to use the OpenSeadragon viewer, but to manually select the OpenSeadragon display mode for nodes with JPEG media (for example, a very large JPEG image of a map, where the OpenSeadragon's pan and zoom features would be useful).

 ## Members